 Originally from Mexico City, Eduardo has made his home in Southern California for several years.
 He's a talented guitarist and has led worship music for several churches.
-As Site Manager for The Guest House, Eduardo will occupy an apartment in the facility.
+As Security Manager for The Guest House, Eduardo will occupy an apartment in the facility.
 He's excited to begin this new phase of his personal ministry.

 CHAIR, BOARD OF DIRECTORS

 After 43 years, Art retired from his career with San Bernardino County, where he'd worked in purchasing and data analysis.
 His participation in church leadership spans more than 50 years, with a focus on finance and staff/parish relations.
 In his free time Art enjoys deep sea and freshwater fishing, tent camping, and computers.
 The Guest House project is blessed to have Art's leadership.